NATO Air Policing

 NATO Air Policing is a collective defence mission to ensure the integrity of Allies' airspace and to protect Alliance nations by maintaining continuous a 24/7 Air Policing.
 The mission involves the use of the Air Surveillance and Control System (ASACS), Air Command and Control (Air C2) and fighter interceptor aircraft.

-These assets respond to military and civilian aircraft that do not follow international flight regulations and approach Allies’ airspace.
+These assets respond to military and civilian aircraft that do not follow international flight regulations and approach or fly near Allies' airspace.
 Examples are failing to identify themselves, communicate with air traffic control, or file flight plans.
-In such cases, NATO forces are authorised to approach the aircraft in order to identify it, establish communication if possible, and take follow on actions if appropriate.
+In such cases, NATO forces are authorised to approach the aircraft in order to identify it, establish communication if possible, and take follow-on actions if appropriate.

 Air Policing Evolution